mauricechevez/groupon-endofsummer-promo/README.md

 A full mockup of a Groupon marketing email.

 # Technologies used
-Zurb Foundations for Email, HTML and CSS (SCSS).
+Zurb Foundations for Email, HTML, CSS (SCSS), Javascript.

 # Original Email Preview
 Click the picture to see the full image